pspedro19/Spariky-Data-Modeling-ETL-Pipeline/README.md

 ## To run this project

-First you will need to download or clone the project repo.
+To set up the project, you need to download or clone the repository.

 ## To Create tables

-Run the create_tables.py.
-This will create your tables and databases Test with test.ipynb to ensure that all the database and the table have been created.
+run "create_tables.py" and then test with "test.ipynb" to confirm that the tables and databases have been created.

 ## To Build the ETL process

-Run create_tables.py to reset the tables.
-Run the etl.ipynb to develop the etl process for each table.
+ run "create_tables.py" to reset the tables, then "etl.ipynb" to create the ETL process for each table, and finally "test.ipynb" to test it.
-Run test.ipynb notebook to check if it works

 ## To Build the ETL Pipeline

-Run creatt_tables.py to reset the tables in the database Run etl.py to process the whole files.
-Run the test.ipynb notebook to check that your tables have been processed.
+first run "create_tables.py" to reset the tables, then run "etl.py" to process all the files, and finally "test.ipynb" to verify that the tables have been properly processed.